nayan-1210/GradeUp-OOAD/README.md

 # GradeUp
-This is a platform where teaching faculty can grade student responses an using inbuilt AI algorithm, check feedback and students can view their individual scores
+This is a web application where teaching faculty can grade student responses using an inbuilt AI algorithm and get feedback and students can view their individual scores.

 ## Why GradeUp?
    * Intuitive Design